 What Causes Necrotic Ring Spot to Attack Your Lawn?

-Thick layers of thatch or layers of compact soil can cause shallow roots and poor drainage, trapping moisture underneath and creating the perfect environment for disease to take hold.
+Thick layers of thatch combined with compact soil can cause shallow roots and poor drainage, trapping moisture underneath and creating the perfect environment for disease to take hold.
 Improper mowing and overwatering can also contribute to the spread of this parasite.

 This fungus is most active during cool, wet weather.
-Necrotic Ring Spot can actually survive winter in infected plant material, waiting to infect your lawn again in spring.
+Necrotic ring spot can actually survive winter in infected plant material, waiting to infect your lawn again in spring.
 The damaged yellow rings are most evident in summer.
-When weather gets hot and dry, damaged root systems collapse and the plant can die.
+When the weather gets hot and dry, damaged root systems collapse and the plant can die.

 How Can You Prevent Necrotic Ring Spot?